Toxic Perfectionism

 What is toxic perfectionism?

-Toxic perfectionism is when the desire to do things well crosses over to a compulsive need for things to be perfect.
-It is the belief that anything less than perfection is failure, and that any failure means you are a failure as a person.
-Toxic perfectionism can lead to unmanageable anxiety, unremitting depression, and a persistent belief that you are not good enough.
+Toxic perfectionism is when the drive to do things well crosses into a compulsive need for things to be perfect.
+At its core, it's the belief that anything less than perfect is failure, and that failure means something is fundamentally wrong with you as a person.
+That distinction matters, because it's what makes toxic perfectionism so hard to shake through willpower or logic alone.

 Treatment for Toxic Perfectionism